Towerofdragons/solo_printf/README.md

 > "No, the write() system call is specific to Unix and Unix-like operating systems, such as Linux and macOS.
 Windows has a different API for performing similar operations, which is called the Windows API.
 In Windows, you can use functions like WriteFile() or WriteConsole() to write data to a file or console, respectively.
 These functions are part of the Windows API and can be accessed by including the appropriate header files and linking against the necessary libraries."

+TODO: (Writefile() is used in writer.c: writefile needs a handle (in short, a pointer to some element on the operating system e.g a file) To ge... )

 TODO:
 *custom strlen function : int _strlen(char *str)

 Caveat:
 Looks like in the previous barely functional version, any call to the writer function would request a new file handle.
 That breaks the function.